How to Write a Restaurant Business Plan (+ Examples)

 • Market focus: Focuses on providing authentic dining experiences to both expatriates and locals interested in specific cuisines.

 • Operational model: Requires sourcing authentic ingredients and skilled chefs familiar with the cuisine.
-The business plan should address menu authenticity, culinary training, and potential partnerships for ingredient import.
+The business plan should address menu authenticity, culinary training, tip system, and potential partnerships for ingredient import.

 • Financial projections: Depending on the positioning (casual vs. fine dining), financials would reflect the cost of unique ingredients and the expected dining experience level.